Vikings (RuneQuest)

 Vikings, Nordic Roleplaying for RuneQuest is a boxed tabletop role playing game supplement, written by Greg Stafford and Sandy Petersen, with a cover by Steve Purcell.
 Published under license by Avalon Hill in 1985 for Chaosium's fantasy role-playing game RuneQuest.

 Contents

-Vikings provides a campaign setting called "Scania" that draws on historical and legendary sources for the Viking period.
+Vikings provides a campaign setting called "Scania" that uses information from both historical sources and legends of the Viking era.
 The boxed set contains: